danielcalencar/danielcalencar.github.io/b_about.md

 suffer before being integrated into new software releases.
 I have also evaluated bug-detection
 techniques along my PhD course.

-Besides research, I like bodybuilding, games, and, especially, meeting new people.
+Besides research, I like bodybuilding, games, and, especially meeting new people.
 Feel free to send me a message!